 The mechanical contractions of the heart are triggered by electrical waves of excitation propagating through cardiac tissue.
-Abnormalities in the wave propagation, including fast and chaotic propagation in the heart, may lead to fatal cardiac arrhythmias, such as ventricular fibrillation (VF).
+Abnormalities in the wave propagation, including fast and chaotic propagation in the heart, may lead to fatal cardiac arrhythmias, such as ventricular fibrillation (VF) and atrial fibrillation (AF).

-The general goal of my group is to investigate the electrical activity of cardiac cells and whole heart from a nonlinear dynamics perspective, aiming to reveal mechanisms of complex cardiac rhythms leading to VF and sudden cardiac death.
+The general goal of Dr. Talkachova’s group is to investigate the electrical activity of the whole heart from a nonlinear dynamics perspective, aiming to reveal mechanisms of complex cardiac rhythms leading to VF and AF.

 S. Mironov, J. Jalife, E.G. Tolkacheva.
 "The role of conduction velocity restitution and short term memory in the development of APD alternans in isolated rabbit hearts", Circulation, 118:17-25, 2008. (abstract)